 - EIDR stage 2 reporting is the summary reporting by commodity codes and

-- Further, goods discharged at export for end use offshore must be reported – enabled by track & trace for duty suspended items whilst located in mainland UK.
+- Further, goods discharged at export for end use offshore must be reported – enabled by track and trace for duty suspended items whilst located in mainland UK.